-Azul Inspector is a Java program designed to collect information about a target Java application and its server environment.
+The Azul Inspector Java environment checker is a Java program designed to collect information about a target Java application and its server environment.
 Developers, IT and performance engineers can use Azul Inspector to quickly determine the JDK version in use, maximum heap size setting and the values of a variety of other setup variables.
-More on how Azul Inspector can be used is available in this blog post.

 Azul Inspector is complementary to the jHiccup open source performance measurement tool. jHiccup shows that a hiccup or variation in application response time occurred, while Azul Inspector will automatically find and report the System Qualification data for all JVMs on the system and for any JDK version.
 Azul Inspector can be run either from a desktop or on the target server itself.
 Note that in the latest version of Azul Inspector you do not need to use different commands if you are using JMX.